Glossary¶

 CEL (Common Expression Language) A simple expression language used to write validation rules.
 CEL expressions evaluate to true or false and can reference fields in your data.

-Custom Data Path A dot-notation expression that navigates into submitted data, used to target specific values in assertions.
-For example, building.thermostat.setpoint or results[0].value.
-Custom data paths are used when a validator doesn't declare Signals, or when you need to reference data beyond the validator's declared signals.
-See Signals and Data Targeting.
+A dot-notation expression that navigates into submitted data, used to target specific values in assertions.
+For example, p.building.thermostat.setpoint or p.results[0].value.
+Custom data paths are used when a validator doesn't declare Step Inputs or Step Outputs, or when you need to reference raw payload data directly.
+See Signals, Step Inputs, and Step Outputs.

 Executor A role that can run validations on active workflows and view results.
 Executors cannot create or modify workflows.
 This role is typical for team members who submit data but don't configure validation logic.
 See Collaboration.